 I figure her body is actually hers, not mine.

-It doesn't belong to her parents, preschool teacher, dance teacher or soccer coach.
+It doesn't belong to her parents, uncles and aunts, school teachers or soccer coach.
 While she must treat people with respect, she doesn't have to offer physical affection to please them.
 And the earlier she learns ownership of herself and responsibility for her body, the better for her.

-The trial of Jerry Sandusky, the former Penn State football coach accused of sexually abusing young boys, has only strengthened my resolve to teach my kid that it's OK to say no to an adult who lays a hand on her -- even a seemingly friendly hand.
+convicted of sexually abusing young boys.
+And they strengthen my resolve to teach my kid that it's OK to say no to an adult who lays a hand on her -- even a seemingly friendly hand.

 Protection against predators